McDonald tells Taoiseach to ‘bring it on’ and call early general election

 Counting in the European election began on Sunday and continued on Monday.

-Dublin is the only one of the country’s three constituencies to reach the point of completing the first count.
+After 13 rounds of counting, Fianna Fail’s Barry Andrews and Fine Gael’s Regina Doherty remain on course to secure two of the four seats in the Dublin constituency.

-After 10 rounds of counting, Fianna Fail’s Barry Andrews and Fine Gael’s Regina Doherty remain on course to secure two of the four seats in the constituency.
+The outcome of the first count in Ireland South eventually came on Monday night, with Fine Gael’s Mr Kelly elected.

-The outcome of the first count in Ireland South could come on Monday night, with Fine Gael’s Sean Kelly and Fianna Fail’s Billy Kelleher looking well placed.
+Fianna Fail’s Billy Kelleher also looks well placed to take a seat.

 The third election last Friday saw voters in Limerick given the opportunity to select what will be Ireland’s first directly elected mayor.

 Counting in the Limerick mayoral contest began on Monday, with independent candidate John Moran topping the poll.
-He remained out in front after four counts.
+He remained out in front after six counts.